Unification of the UN Convention on the Rights of the Child & the UN 2030 Agenda 70/1 for Sustainable Development

 Goal 3 – Health and Wellbeing

-UNCRC say the mental health and well being of children is affected by witnessing violence on stray dogs.
-During stray dog culls by government contractors, children witness dogs being shot, poisoned, beaten.
+UNCRC say the mental health and well being of children is affected by witnessing violence against homeless animals.
+During the violent culls by government contractors, children witness dogs being shot, poisoned, beaten.
 Not all dogs die quickly, many are left to die slowly on the streets.
 The children's mental health and general well being will be affected especially if the children have formed relationships with local dogs who they had previously been feeding and playing with.
 This is now recognised by UNCRC.
 Similarly children exposed to the violence of bullfighting.
 Implicit in UNCRC recommendations is a recognition that children can be 'harmfully affected, because ofa child's natural empathetic connection with the sentience of an animal, independent of species.

 Goal 4 – Quality Education

-Stray dogs are treated like vermin by many governments.
-There are often no laws to protect stray dogs from abuse.
+Homeless animals are treated like vermin by many governments.
+There are often no laws to protect them from abuse.
 When children grow up seeing dogs kicked and beaten on the street, abused by adults, then the children grow up to do the same.
 This is mis-education.
 This is teaching children that stray dogs are vermin.
 It is academically and empirically evidenced that this creates a normalisation of violence and displaced aggression.
 This is not in line with the teachings of the UN holistic agenda or 2030 Agenda introduction point 9 above.

 SDG 15 – Life on Land

 As the UN 2030 Agenda says, all living species should be protected.
-The UN also state that no matter how ' low' the value of animal, they all require the same protection.
+The UN also states that no matter how ' low' the value of animal, they all require the same protection.
 Extensive homeless animal populations have been shown to invite violent practices both from government management programs & from society where social status of animals is diminished.
 This is not what the UN ethos imagines for any animal.
 Again please note 2030 Agenda introduction point 9 above.
 Similarly, UNCRC addressing 'societal violence against animals' because of effects on the child is implicit within the UN Agenda for Sustainable Development.
 With a rationale to protect the future of our planet and the future custodians will be the children, it is essential to ensure that the child is protected from 'harmful effects, including those caused by experiencing violent practices against animals, which may cause aberations to their mental health.

 SDG 16 – Peace, Justice and Strong Institutions